dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 ##### `KEYCLOAK_ADMIN_USER`

-This environment variable used in conjunction with `KEYCLOAK_ADMIN_PASSWORD` is the user with superuser power and its password for Keycloak which is used in secured versions of archive for authentication purposes.
+This environment variable used in conjunction with `KEYCLOAK_ADMIN_PASSWORD` is the user with superuser power and its password for Keycloak Master realm which is used in for debugging purposes, should something go wrong with secured version of archive.
 In the above example, it is being set to "admin".
 This can be set as per one's application needs.

 ##### `KEYCLOAK_ADMIN_PASSWORD`